kevcap/newsweek-clone/README.md

 This project is free to use as learning purposes.
 For any external content (e.g. logo, images, ...), please contact the proper author and check their license of use.

-## 👋 Note from Author to you:
+## 📣 Note from Author to you:

+As always, I like to write some unrelated things here, to make our relationship closer, today I'd like to say a few things, remind you about the covid-19 outbreak:

 ```
-Drink water 💧;
-Play sports 🏊;
+Wash hands 🚿 ;
+Avoid touching people 👋;
-Keep youself healthy 😄;
+Stay home!
+Keep youself safe 🏡;
-Read books 📖;
-Give your loved ones a tight hug 👐;
+Take care of your loved ones 👪;
-Tell her/him you love her/him 💌;
+It all will pass, but we have to do our duty.
+So stay home and be safe, it will help you, your loved ones, the others and they loved ones too!;

 Wish you a Happy coding and a Happy life  ❤️
 ```